Myrtle Beach Engagement Photography

 I prefer clear, crisp and clean color and black and white images that can only be done with Nikon’s best lenses and an expert understanding of lighting and flash.
 I’m using the same equipment I use at weddings like very expensive prime lenses.
 This gives a much different look than you get from typical beach portraits.
 A reasonable amount of artistic and general touch-up Photoshop work on prints included at no charge.

 I like to schedule the appointment about an hour before sunset if possible.
 I usually do the session at the Myrtle Beach State Park, and I have passes to get in two cars without the park fees.
+If you prefer another location we can do them there as well.
 There is no set time limit for an evening session, usually it takes about an hour or sometimes more for large groups.
 There are also no limits on family groupings, poses, or candid shots.

-If you have more than 10 people in your group it’s an extra $50 per 5 people, keep in mind everyone in the group can download the pictures.
-I get a $200 deposit to hold the date and you can give me the rest when it’s convenient sometime after.
+If you have more than 10 people in your group it’s an extra $50 per 5 people, keep in mind everyone in the group can download the pictures and we can do pictures with each individual family in the group.
+I get a $100 deposit to hold the date and you can give me the rest when it’s convenient sometime after.

 Prints can be easily ordered through your client gallery using your photo credit (if included) and by credit card (Of course you can download and get prints made anywhere you like as well).
 These are printed at one of the best photo labs with lots of different mounting and paper type options.
 I try to keep the cost of the photo prints reasonable.
 Below are some samples of prices, for a full list of options visit the example gallery http://www.ryansmithgalleries.com/galleryexample/ and click “Buy Photo” at the top of any image.